-After you have created your App, you should see it in table below.
-Note that every App has a unique "Application Id" that is used throughout the system.
+After you have created your app, you should see it in the table on the Admin > Applications screen.
+Note that every app has a unique "Application Id" that is used throughout the system.

-You should now be able to start your application, and you should be able to see some initial data go to tCell via the dashboard.
+You should now start your application, and you should be able to see some initial data go to the

-1) Check via the browser to see if there are CSP headers in the response body from the application.
+- Check via the browser developer console or similar to see if there are CSP headers in the response body from the application.

-2) Check via the browser to see if JSAgent is being loaded in page.
+- Check via the browser developer console or similar to see if JSAgent is being loaded in page.

 tcell.logfile in the tcell folder for recent activity.
 If you are testing with a Rails project, check to see if there are any recent writes to the ./tcell directory.